aligent/pert-with-wings/README.md

 # Creating chrome / firefox extension packages.

-**Important:** Increase the version number of the extension by updating version in `package.json`.
+**Important:** Increment the version number of the extension by updating version in `package.json`.
 (This will be the version of the extension as well.)

-Then,

 `npm run build`

-Above creates two zip files inside /extensions folder for chrome web store and Firefox Add-ons.
+Creates two zip files inside /extensions folder for chrome web store and Firefox Add-ons.

 # Report a bug / Request a feature